 This round of forced ranking now shows us that Idea #8 most effectively meets both criteria according to the group.
 It’s important that you test for agreement after the numbers have been tallied to ensure people are really buying into the final ranking.
 This may result in some contingency planning required by the team to get a final consensus.

 It’s important to note that there are different ways to use forced ranking – this is only one option.
 You may want to do further research to check into other options.
-Also, you may want to look back at the June article on Affinity Diagrams at https://facilitationfirst.com/help-were-drowning-in-a-flood-of-ideas/ for advice on how to synthesize seemingly disparate ideas into major agenda items.
+Also, you may want to look back at the June article on Affinity Diagrams on our Help!
+We’re Drowning In a Flood of Ideas post for advice on how to synthesize seemingly disparate ideas into major agenda items.
 This can be a powerful “sister tool” to forced ranking in determining what really matters to your team.

 Do you have a unique meeting challenge not covered by one of our blog posts?
 We’re always looking for different dilemmas to discuss in our articles!